rhyslwells/Data-Archive/content/uncleaned/Convolutional Neural Networks.md

 ●To make feature detection ([[Feature Extraction]]) more robust by making it more impervious to scale and orientation changes

 ![[Pasted image 20241006124829.png|500]]

+[[Convolutional Neural Networks]] (CNNs) are used for;; used for image and video analysis, object recognition, and computer vision tasks.